grpc/proposal/A48-xds-least-request-lb-policy.md

 connectivity state as the `round_robin` policy.
 The general rules in order of precedence are:

-1. If there is at least one subchannel with the logical state `READY`, the aggregated connectivity state is `READY`.
+1. If there is at least one subchannel with the state `READY`, the aggregated connectivity state is `READY`.
-2. If there is at least one subchannel with the logical state `CONNECTING` or `IDLE`, the aggregated connectivity state is `CONNECTING`.
+2. If there is at least one subchannel with the state `CONNECTING` or `IDLE`, the aggregated connectivity state is `CONNECTING`.
-3. If all subchannels have the logical state `TRANSIENT_FAILURE`, the aggregated connectivity state is `TRANSIENT_FAILURE`.
+3. If all subchannels have the state `TRANSIENT_FAILURE`, the aggregated connectivity state is `TRANSIENT_FAILURE`.

-Note that the aggregation rules above are using the "logical" subchannel state and not the actual subchannel state (which may differ).
+For the purpose of evaluating the aggregated connectivity state in the rules above, a subchannel that enters `TRANSIENT_FAILURE` should be considered to stay in `TRANSIENT_FAILURE` until it reports `READY`.
+If a subchannel is bouncing back and forth between `TRANSIENT_FAILURE` and `CONNECTING` while it attempts to re-establish a connection, we will consider it to be in state `TRANSIENT_FAILURE` for the purpose of evaluating the aggregation rules above.

 ##### Picker Behavior